angulardart/site-angulardart/src/angular/guide/template-syntax.md

   </my-hero>
 ```

-Both `HeroDetailComponent.hero` and `HeroDetailComponent.deleteRequest` are on the **left side** of binding declarations.
+Both `HeroComponent.hero` and `HeroComponent.deleteRequest` are on the **left side** of binding declarations.
-`HeroDetailComponent.hero` is inside brackets; it is the target of a property binding.
+`HeroComponent.hero` is inside brackets; it is the target of a property binding.
-`HeroDetailComponent.deleteRequest` is inside parentheses; it is the target of an event binding.
+`HeroComponent.deleteRequest` is inside parentheses; it is the target of an event binding.

 ### Declaring input and output properties

 Target properties must be explicitly marked as inputs or outputs.

-In the `HeroDetailComponent`, such properties are marked as input or output properties using annotations.
+In the `HeroComponent`, such properties are marked as input or output properties using annotations.

 <?code-excerpt "lib/src/hero_component.dart (input-output-1)"?>
 ```